ajstarks/decksh/README.md

 ## Package use

-There is the method `Process` that reads decksh commands from an `io.Reader` and writes deck markup to an `io.Writer`, returning an error.
+The `Process` function reads decksh commands from an `io.Reader` and writes deck markup to an `io.Writer`, returning an error.

 For example:
 ```